Measure thy life by

 dying is clearly defined to the dandelion

 globe; it is marked by detachment.
+There

-ready, holding up its little life, not
+holding up its little life, not knowing when

-bloweth where it listeth may carry it
+listeth may carry it away.
+It holds

-away.
-It holds itself no longer for its
+itself no longer for its own keeping, only as

-own keeping, only as something to be given; a
+something to be given; a breath does the rest,

-"readiness to will" into the
+turning the "readiness to will" into the

 "performance" (2 Cor.
 8:11).
+And to a

-And to a soul that through "deaths
+soul that through "deaths oft" has been

-even acts that look as if they must
+brought to this point, even acts that look as

-involve an effort, become something natural,
+if they must involve an effort,

-spontaneous, full of a "heavenly
+become something natural, spontaneous, full of

-involuntariness," so simply are they the
+a "heavenly involuntariness," so simply are

-outcome of the indwelling love of Christ.
+they the outcome of the indwelling love of

-Shall we not ask God to
+Shall we not ask God

-convict us as to where lies the hindrance to
+to convict us as to where lies the hindrance

-this self-emptying?
+to this self-emptying?
 It is not alone

 mere selfishness, in its ordinary sense, that

-prevents it; long after this has been
+prevents it; long after this has been cleansed

-remain, unrecognized, the self-life in more
+unrecognized, the self-life in more subtle

-subtle forms.
-It may co-exist with much
+forms.
+It may co-exist with much that

-of usefulness and of outward self-denial, and
+usefulness and of outward self-denial, and yet

-to our own judgment, a confidence in our own
+own judgment, a confidence in our own

 resources, an unconscious taking of our own